Be Rich Toward God

 David Rupert

-This post highlights the work of Peak Financial Management, a presenting sponsor at February’s “Business for the Common Good” event.
+This post highlights the work of Peak Financial Management, a presenting sponsor at a past February’s “Business for the Common Good” event.
 Many thanks to Peak Financial for their generous support!

 For some, financial planning sounds like something reserved for those with mounds of money and investment savvy.
 But for Nick Wolverton of Peak Financial Management, money management is a topic that is closely tied to living faithfully here on earth — to imitating God in our day-to-day living.